 What is a Mesh Router?

-A mesh router is made up several devices that allow you to place them in strategic areas around your house to improve your WiFi signal.
+A mesh router is made up of several devices that allow you to place them in strategic areas around your house to improve your WiFi signal.
+Here is Chris’ recommendation for the best mesh WiFi router.

 Why would you want a Mesh Router?